apache/opennlp/dev/README-hunspell-dictionaries.md

 are ignored.
 The active compound and affix directives remain applicable.

-`HunspellStemmer.analyze(text)` returns an immutable list of distinct analyses as space-separated Hunspell fields.
-Entries without `st:` use the entry text;
-affixes without morphological fields contribute `fl:` and the affix flag.
-Compound components begin with `pa:`.
+`HunspellStemmer.analyze(text)` returns an immutable list of distinct analyses as space-separated Hunspell fields in the reference field order.
+Entries without `st:` use the entry text.
+A suffix without morphological fields contributes `fl:` and its flag after the entry fields.
+A prefix without morphological fields contributes its affix text before the stem when no suffix follows and `fl:` with its flag otherwise; an entry without fields then contributes the prefix's `fl:` field after the stem.
+Compound components begin with `pa:`, and a closing component without affixes or entry fields carries no `st:` field.
 Unknown input returns an empty list.
 Analysis preserves field text without `OCONV`.
 The shared `Stemmer` interface is unchanged.
 The manual contains an executable example.